Boris Johnson flat row: What do we know about the PM’s finances?

 He also gets to use the Downing Street flat rent-free as well as the country house Chequers in Buckinghamshire.

-He does have to pay tax on some of the bills paid for his residence, such as heating, lighting and repairs, but that is capped at 10% of his ministerial salary, so can't be more than £8,000 a year.
+He does have to pay tax on some of the bills paid for his residence, such as heating, lighting and repairs, but that is capped at 10% of his ministerial salary, so he can't be asked to pay more than about £8,000 a year.

 And he gets an allowance of up to £30,000 a year for refurbishing the Downing Street flat.